keenanpayne/keenanpayne.com/_posts/2018-02-22-elements-hang-outside-parents-without-scrollbars.md

 ## Shouts Out

-Quick shout out to Chris Silich that wrote a [blog post](https://chrissilich.com/blog/make-elements-hang-outside-your-main-page-container-without-triggering-scrollbars-if-the-window-is-too-narrow/) about this a few years ago.
+Quick shout out to [Chris Silich](https://chrissilich.com/) that wrote a blog post about this a few years ago, but no longer seems to be published.
 This post was one of the only resources I found documenting this solution, and I thought it would be valuable to write about it again since his original post contains broken images and no working examples.